 Be it further resolved that the specific charge of the task force be determined by the Provost?
 Senate Chair?
 Someone else or some combination?

-Be it further resolved that such a task force include representatives from members of Educational Policy and Student Affairs committee, each college, Legal Services, Human Resoucrces, Office of Acessibility Services, and Graduate Facutly Senate.
+Be it further resolved that such a task force include representatives from members of Educational Policy and Student Affairs committee, each college, Legal Services, Human Resoucrces, Office of Acessibility Services, Student Affairs, and Graduate Facutly Senate.

 ulty should examine their course content, learning environments, classroom capacity, safety concerns, need for advance notice and/or prior approval, department or college policy, and any other relevant factors to assess if and under what circumstances a minor child or other person for whom students have caregiving responsibilities might attend a class meeting in case of a caregiving emergency;